.

 All participants must be able to:

-• Cope with cold, windy, and potentially rainy conditions for extended periods of time with temperatures around 40–50°F (4-10°C).
+• Cope with cold, windy, and potentially rainy conditions for extended periods with temperatures around 40–50°F (4-10°C).

-• Sit and/or stand in a small motorboat for periods of 5–8 hours or more with limited space.
+• Sit and/or stand in a small motorboat for 5–8 hours or more with limited space.
 Good balance is important.

 • As a safety precaution, we ask that volunteers be able to swim.